pivotal/docs-tap/about-package-profiles.hbs.md

 - **[Services Toolkit](services-toolkit/about.hbs.md)**

-  Services Toolkit ("STK" for short) is responsible for backing many of the most exciting and powerful services capabilities in Tanzu Application Platform ("TAP" for short).
-From the integration of an endless list of cloud-based and on-prem services, through to the offering and discovery of those services, and finally to the claiming and binding of service instances to application workloads, services toolkit has the tools you need to make working with services on TAP simple, easy and effective.
+  Services Toolkit is responsible for backing many of the most exciting and powerful capabilities for services in Tanzu Application Platform.
+From the integration of an extensive list of cloud-based and on-prem services, through to the offering and discovery of those services, and finally to the claiming and binding of service instances to application workloads, Services Toolkit has the tools you need to make working with services on Tanzu Application Platform simple, easy, and effective.

 - **[Spring Boot conventions](spring-boot-conventions/about.hbs.md)**